wojtekkozlowski/NodePathFinder/README.md

-# Finds a path and direction of movment between two nodes in a tree
+# Finds a path between two nodes in a tree